 She scoffed.
 "Is that what they told you?"

-"They told me that you would get to keep this − our − newspark for yourself."
+"They told me that you would get to keep my − our − newspark for yourself."
 He grinned, pressing their foreheads together.
 It was at this point that Zapper finally realized that Bolt had released her good arm, but she found herself uncharacteristically unwilling to shove him away.
 Bolt was being just a little too charismatic for her own good.
+She felt comfortable.
 "Just think about it.
 A famous war hero and a battle ragged gladiator coming together like this.
 Imagine what the sparkling will be like.
 You'll have quite the handful."

 "A deranged warrior with a trigger finger and no sense of self-preservation, I imagine," she said blandly.
 Still, she was barely able to restrain her own smirk that tugged at the corner of her mouthpiece.
 "A complete menace to society.
 Maybe he'll last longer on the battlefield than we did.
 I miss it sometimes, zako."